 Manny P. here…

-Mystery Scene Magazine, based in the US and first published in 1985, covers the crime genre with a mix of articles, profiles, criticism, and extensive reviews of books, films, television, short stories, audiobooks, and reference works.
+Mystery Scene Magazine, based in the US and first published in 1985, covers the crime genre with a mix of articles, profiles, criticism, and extensive reviews of books, television, motion pictures, short stories, audiobooks, and reference works.
 Scott K. Ratner’s article appears in the Holiday Issue (#127).
-If I may say, it’s an insightful analysis, loaded with back stories about the career and life of Dashiell Hammett, his relationship with MGM, and Hollywood’s masterful duo… William Powell and Myrna Loy.
+If I may say, it’s an insightful analysis, loaded with back stories about the career of Dashiell Hammett, his relationship with MGM, and Hollywood’s masterful duo… William Powell and Myrna Loy.

 Until next time> “never forget”